oracle/graal/espresso/docs/continuations.md

 until the continuation either finishes successfully, throws an exception or calls suspend.
 The difference can be seen in the result of the `getState()` method.

-`Continuation` implements `Externalizable` and can serialize to a backwards compatible format (not guaranteed until final release).
+`Continuation` implements `Externalizable` and can serialize to a backwards compatible format.
 Because frames can point to anything in their parameters and local variables, it must be persisted by a serialization engine that can handle arbitrary objects like [Kryo](https://github.com/EsotericSoftware/kryo/) or `ObjectOutputStream`.

 ## Security

 Continuations that have **not** been _materialized_ are safe, as the frame record is kept internal to the VM.

 Materializing a continuation refers to making the record visible to Java code, through the private `Continuation.stackFrameHead` field.
 Currently, the only path for materialization is through serialization.

 When restoring from a materialized frame (_dematerialization_), only minimal checks are performed by the VM, and only to prevent a VM crash.
 Examples of these checks are: